cloudmaven/documentation/index.md

 sidebar: mydoc_sidebar
 permalink: index.html
 toc: false
-summary: Documentation for Cloud Computing and Data Science: Cloud computing tutorials and pathways into data science technology - Developed for open use at the University of Washington.
+summary: Documentation for Cloud Computing and Data Science - Cloud computing tutorials and pathways into data science technology - Developed for open use at the University of Washington.
 We offer solutions to help streamline your research analysis, processing, collaboration, and publication pathways.
 ---

 ## Introduction